A collection finding its voice.

 For each object we combine four layers of documentation:

-1. Visual analysis via multimodal AI — with grounded web search verifying every statement.
+- Visual analysis via multimodal AI — with grounded web search used to corroborate attributions where sources allow.

-2. Terminological correction — misattributed terms (people's language, object names) are fixed against sources.
+- Terminological correction— misattributed terms (people's language, object names) are fixed against sources.

-4. Contextual enrichment — each object is linked to its people's dossier so that individual piece and tradition refer to one another.
+- Contextual enrichment— each object is linked to its people's dossier so that individual piece and tradition refer to one another.

 Status

-As of today, 992 objects are fully documented.
-The remaining 186 objects are passing through the same process — visible once the analysis is complete.
+As of today, 1361 objects carry a complete dossier.
+The remaining 40 objects are passing through the same process — visible once the analysis is complete.